Global Climate Report - September 2018

 |Ties: 1998, 2009|

 The most current data can be accessed via the Global Surface Temperature Anomalies page.

 The maps below represent precipitation percent of normal (left, using a base period of 1961–90) and precipitation percentiles (right, using the period of record) based on the GHCN dataset of land surface stations.
 As is typical, precipitation anomalies varied significantly around the world.
-Precipitation during April 2018 was generally drier than normal across the central and western contiguous U.S., Paraguay, central Argentina, central and eastern Europe, Australia, western Africa and scattered across eastern Asia.
-Wetter-than-normal conditions were notable across the eastern contiguous U.S., Uruguay, northern Argentina, western and northern Europe, and central and southern parts of Asia.
+Precipitation during September 2018 was generally drier than normal across the western half of the contiguous U.S., Canada, northeastern Brazil, much of western and central Europe, central Russia, parts of India, and Australia.
+Wetter-than-normal conditions were notable across the eastern half of the contiguous U.S, northern Mexico, parts of southern South America, northern Europe, western Africa, central Asia, and Japan.